privacy-tech-lab/gpc-web-crawler/README.md

 ## 2. Introduction

-The GPC Web Crawler analyzes websites compliance with [Global Privacy Control (GPC)](https://globalprivacycontrol.org/) at scale.
+The GPC Web Crawler analyzes websites' compliance with [Global Privacy Control (GPC)](https://globalprivacycontrol.org/) at scale.
 GPC is a privacy preference signal that people can use to exercise their rights to opt out from web tracking.
 The GPC Web Crawler is based on [Selenium](https://www.selenium.dev/) and the [OptMeowt Analysis extension](https://github.com/privacy-tech-lab/gpc-web-crawler/tree/main/gpc-analysis-extension).

 ## 3. Development